 1. Messaging Platforms

-2. More Businesses will Adopt Chatbots
+2. More Businesses Will Adopt Chatbots

 Chatbots are very useful in squeezing the ROI from your marketing efforts.
-Chatbots are quite helpful in turning anonymous traffic into a prospect by identifying potential leads, initiating their interest in products, and cultivating the customer and brand relationship.
+Chatbots are quite helpful in turning anonymous traffic into a prospect by identifying potential leads, initiating their interest in products, and cultivating customer and brand relationships.
 As per the survey, companies that used chatbots have increased the visitor-to-lead conversion rate by 10%.

 3. Customer Experience will be Highly Optimized

-Earlier, companies used to train their sales representatives on how to convince customers to buy that company’s products.
+Earlier, companies used to train their sales representatives to convince customers to buy that company’s products.
 It is found that 46% of customers abandon a brand or product if they are not valued enough or are not happy with the customer service experience.

 We have come very far in marketing.
 Today, priorities for companies have moved towards providing the best customer experience.
-In the year 2020, companies are going to focus more on understanding their customers, providing them with an unparalleled experience.

 4. Growing Demands for Voice-Driven Interfaces